teeksingh/phase-1-final-project/README.md

 ## Description

-This is a simple vanilla Javascript app to randomize selecting cocktails for a libation time!
+This is a simple vanilla Javascript app to randomize selecting cocktails for libation time!
 It could be for breakfast, lunch, or dinner!
 We won't judge!

 ## Installation instructions

+This webapp can be run locally, all you need to do it clone the repo.

 ## How to use this app